Hardyz2k2/I-HNT/README.md

 ## 🎉 Ready to Use!

-Your YOLO-powered mob finder is ready to go.
-Just run `python mob_finder.py` and press F1 to start!
+Your I-HNT Gaming Assistant is ready to go!
+Just run `python i_hnt.py` or double-click "I-HNT.bat" and press CapsLock to start hunting!

 ## 📚 Additional Resources